Martin Surl

 In 2006, Surl became a Director of Baltic Leisure Enterprises Limited.

 In 2007, he was seconded to the Association of Chief Police Officers, Terrorism and Allied Matters branch (ACPO, TAM) to help set up the UK's policing anti-terrorism network.

 In 2012 Surl beat Victoria Atkins (Conservative) and two other candidates for the Gloucestershire Police and Crime Commission.
 Atkins won on first preference votes, but Surl won the second preferences that were allocated.
 He was reelected on 5 May 2016 to another four-year term.

-In 2013, Surl proposes and eventually receives a 2% increase in the police budget in order to tackle Cyber bullying and online fraud.
+In 2013, Surl proposed and eventually received a 2% increase in the police budget in order to tackle cyber bullying and online fraud.

-In 2021, Surl comes third in the local PCC elections and subsequently looses his position as the Gloucestershire Police and Crime Commissioner.
+In 2021, Surl came third in the PCC elections and subsequently lost his position as the Gloucestershire Police and Crime Commissioner.

+In the 2024 England and Wales police and crime commissioner elections, Surl was the Liberal Democrat candidate but was narrowly defeated by Chris Nelson.